lovechants/Aliyah/README.md

 #### Real time visualization
 See real time visualization of your model architecture showing activations and connections between layers.
 Learn insights into each node and edge as the model learns.

-#### Trainign Metrics
+#### Training Metrics
 Monitor key metrics in accordance to your model in real time with an interactive log and real time chart.
 Custom metrics can be sent between both using `**KWARG` in associated functions

 #### System Resource Monitoring
-Keep track of CPU, GPU, and memory usage while the model trainings
+Keep track of CPU usage, GPU utilization, and memory usage while the model trains

 #### Interactive Control
 Pause, resume, or stop training wthout killing the process, allowing you to have real time control as your model trains.